Arduin of Ivrea: Coinage

 Arduin's coinage was designed to resemble that of Otto III as closely as possible.
 Unusually, the character ∂, a rounded minuscule D, was used in his name to make it resemble Otto's monogram.
 Two types of denarius, both minted at Pavia, are known for Arduin.
 The first bears the inscription AR∂O +HINVS REGEM (Arduin king) on the obverse and +IHPERATOR (emperor) on the reverse.
 It is not clear if the latter is simply a holdover from Otto III's coinage or represents Arduin's anticipation of a future imperial coronation.
 The second type reads AR∂O IN GRACIA DI REX (Arduin in the grace of God king) and PAPIA CIVITAS +GLORIO (Pavia glorious city).
 Arduin may have been able to mint coins in Pavia after Henry returned to Germany in 1004.
 There are no known coins of Henry II from the period before 1014, although coins of Otto III may have continued to be struck in the confusion.

-Trivia
+Legacy

 The open-hardware Arduino project name comes from an Italian bar named after King Arduin.